edgi-govdata-archiving/eot-nomination-tool/README.md

 This Chrome Extension is used for keeping track of what everyone is working on, once clicked the extension will record the URL you have just submitted for nomination to a [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSf6Yc_p3VjHELQOactjYGJIGpU4uwBg5omZAZsbTQZXbT87tQ/viewform).

 ## Chrome Extension installation instructions

+We have published a version of the chrome Extension [on the Chrome Store](https://chrome.google.com/webstore/detail/nominationtool/abjpihafglmijnkkoppbookfkkanklok).
+Just click on that link in Chrome and hit ```add to Chrome```!

+### Don't follow these instructions on Guerilla Day!
+Instead Install from Stre as above
 1. Download or Clone this repo: https://github.com/CivicTechTO/presidential-harvest-nomination-tool
 <img src="https://raw.githubusercontent.com/mi-lee/presidential-harvest-nomination-tool/master/docs/img/gitclone.png" width="700" align="middle")/>